 WINE EDITOR REVIEWS, AWARDS

-Sill Family Vineyard’s très Chardonnay has received numerous awards and rave reviews from Master Sommeliers, Wine Editors, Wine Critics, Wine Aficionados, Chefs and wine lovers, noting comments such as “a true revelation,” “absolutely exceptional,” “a discernibly distinctive Chardonnay that is unmatched by mass-produced alternatives.” “lovely”
+Sill Family Vineyard’s très wines have received numerous awards and rave reviews from Master Sommeliers, Wine Editors, Wine Critics, Wine Aficionados, Chefs and wine lovers, noting comments such as “a true revelation,” “absolutely exceptional,” “discernibly distinctive” “a Chardonnay that is unmatched by mass-produced alternatives.” “lovely”

 March 1, 2017: CWSA awards the Gold Medal to Sill Family Vineyards’ 2014 très Cabernet Sauvignon G3.
 China Wine & Spirits Awards (CWSA) is long renowned internationally as the biggest and most prestigious wine and spirits competition in all of China.
 Winning the gold Medal is the highest standard of global acclaim for wine producers, with CWSA Judges carefully selected for buying a staggering 90 million bottles per year.
 “In the 1950s and 1960s the world economy was transformed by the emergence of the American consumer.
 Now China is the wine consumption superpower and it has only just begun,” according to The Economist.

 October 2016: Noted Wine expert, Deborah Parker Wong, Editor of The Somm Journal and TastingPanel “I enjoyed très Chardonnay, it’s a restrained style with a very limpid, fuller body, very carefully handled fruit with balanced and mineral-driven flavors, and shows just a touch of alcohol as it comes up in temperature a few degrees.
 Overall, I was charmed by the wine style and expression.”